-SLC provide for level payments throughout the repayment term of the loans.
+In addition, through the servicer, SLC makes payment terms available to borrowers of student loans it holds that may result in the lengthening of the remaining term of the student loans.
+For example, not all of the loans owned by SLC provide for level payments throughout the repayment term of the loans.
 Some student loans provide for interest only payments to be made for a designated portion of the term of the loans, with amortization of the principal of the loans occurring only when payments increase in the latter stage of the term of the loans.
 Other loans provide for a graduated phase-in of the amortization of principal with a greater portion of principal amortization being required in the latter stages than would be the case if amortization were on a level payment basis.
-SLC also offers, through the servicer, an income-sensitive repayment plan, under which certain borrowers may extend their repayment term up to 25 years.
+SLC also offers, through the servicer, an income-sensitive repayment plan, under which repayments are based on the borrower's income, and an extended repayment plan, under which certain borrowers may extend their repayment term up to 30 years.